The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Evaluations

 \section{Evaluations}

-We are in the process of finalizing a set of evaluation tasks that are designed to assess the performance of models trained on \op{} to accurately capture local polymer structures and their interactions with nearby chemical moieties.
-This manuscript will be updated with additional details and results on these evaluations in the near future.
+Here, we define a set of polymer-specific evaluation tasks that are designed to assess the performance of models trained on \op{} to accurately capture interactions with nearby chemical moieties (see Figure \ref{fig:evals}).
+Future work will explore how well models trained on \op{} can capture local polymer structure and experimentally measured properties of higher molecular weight polymeric systems.